diogopereiradev/httpzen/README.md

 <br />

 ## License
-HttpZen is licensed under the MIT License.
+HttpZen is licensed under the GPL-3.0 License.
 See [LICENSE](LICENSE) for details.